intershop/intershop-pwa/docs/guides/testing-jest.md

 ### Avoid Having Dead Code

-Always only declare what you need.
+Declare only what you need.
 Unused variables, classes and imports reduce the readability of unit tests.

 ### Use a Mocking Framework Instead of Dealing with Stubbed Classes

-This way less code needs to be implemented which again increases readability of unit tests.
+This way, less code needs to be implemented, which in turn increases the readability of unit tests.
-Also mocks can be stubbed on time, depending on the current method.
+Mocks can also be stubbed on time, depending on the current method.
-We decided to use [ts-mockito](https://github.com/NagRock/ts-mockito) as the Test Mocking Framework.
+We decided to use [ts-mockito](https://github.com/NagRock/ts-mockito) as our test mocking framework.

 ## Do not Change Implementation to Satisfy Tests